Breast Implants in Cleveland, Ohio

 *Plastic surgery results can vary from patient to patient and are not guaranteed.

-Thank-you for your detailed interest in breast augmentation with saline and silicone implants.
-I have been performing breast implant procedures in Cleveland, Ohio for many years and average several enhancements per week.
-Please note the pictures at the bottom which are real patients of mine with different size implants.
+Thank you for your detailed interest in breast augmentation in Cleveland, OH with saline and silicone implants.
+I have been performing breast implant procedures in Cleveland for many years and average several enhancements per week.
+Please note the pictures in my photo gallery which are real patients of mine with different size implants.
 I will try and answer several of your potential questions.
-I typically see patients on Tuesday afternoon or Wednesday mornings (and sometimes afternoon).
+I typically see patients on Tuesday mornings or Thursday afternoons.
 Consultation fee is $65-90 for anyone who contacts me via the internet.
-This fee is refunded if you proceed with surgery.
-To schedule a consult, please call my office at the number listed below my name.
+This fee is applied to the price if you proceed with surgery.
+To schedule a consult, please call my office at 216-393-9924.
 If you decide at that consultation to proceed with the surgery, I would be able to perform the surgery almost certainly within several weeks of the consultation.
 Some of the planning depends on how flexible you are with your schedule.
-The fee for the surgery depends a little on where it is performed (which depends a little on your location and schedule), but is roughly $5500 for saline filled implants and $6500 for silicone filled implants (this includes the cost of the implants, anesthesia, facility fee and all post-operative care).
-The rates are variable because I operate at four different surgery facilities.
+The fee for the surgery is roughly $6100 for saline filled implants and $7100 for silicone filled implants (this includes the cost of the implants, anesthesia, facility fee and all post-operative care).
 Prescriptions for pain medicine and antibiotics would be extra, depending upon your insurance company, and I recommend that all of my patients buy some sports bras for the immediate post-operative period.
-We also offer financing through companies recommended by the American Society of Plastic Surgery (please click on the financing button on this web site).
-Alternatively you can e-mail my secretary at Vrowan@metrohealth.org.
+We also offer financing through companies recommended by the American Society of Plastic Surgery, visit CareCredit.com for more information.
+Alternatively you can e-mail my patient care manager at [email protected].

 - Breast Implant Safety

 - FDA Breast Implant Safety Information

 - The Rice Test- an easy way to test implant sizes at home!